swd-turner/scenario/cran-comments.md

-Update 2021-06-06 in response to knitr dependency update.
+Update 2022-05-08 in response to email from CRAN.
+Fix vignette title.

+## Updates
+Omitted ‘LazyData’ from DESCRIPTION.

 ## Test environments
 Ran all checks provided by devtools::release().